 A harmful algal bloom (HAB) occurs when certain kinds of microscopic organisms multiply and produce toxins in a waterbody or waterway.
 The microscopic organisms that most commonly cause HABs in Pennsylvania's fresh and brackish waters are cyanobacteria, or blue-green algae.
 While cyanobacteria are a natural part of many aquatic ecosystems, under certain conditions, like high nutrients and warm temperatures, some kinds of cyanobacteria can produce cyanotoxins.
 HABs can form at any time but most often in late summer or early fall.
 HABs may move and their toxicity may change rapidly, requiring ongoing surveillance and response throughout the season.

 People and animals can encounter HABs that are in the environment by physically touching, ingesting, and inhaling cyanobacteria and/or cyanobacteria toxins while swimming and boating; eating fish caught in contaminated water; using contaminated water to prepare food; or drinking contaminated water.
 For dogs and livestock, eating scum or algae and licking fur after swimming in contaminated water could be HABs exposures.

 If you have any health-related questions about HABs, contact us at email@example.com.
-For other inquiries about HABs or to report a HAB, contact
+For other inquiries about HABs or to report a HAB, contact HABs@pa.gov.